markusbkoch/markusbkoch.github.io/fot2018/README.md

 # color-wander

-Generative artwork in node/browser based on a seeded random..
+Generative artwork in node/browser based on a seeded random.

 Blog post and more details: